Holy Mountain (song): Background

+"Dead in the Water"

-The single's B-side is a live acoustic version of "Dead in the Water" recorded at RTÉ 2FM Studios in Dublin, Ireland in between takes of then-current single "The Dying of the Light".
-Gallagher explained, "I had just written ["Dead in the Water"] a couple nights before and they were messing about, moving microphones around and it sounded so good in my headphones that I just started to sing that song.
+The single's B-side is a live acoustic version of "Dead in the Water", recorded at RTÉ 2FM Studios in Dublin, Ireland in between takes of then-current single "The Dying of the Light".
+Gallagher recounted; "I had just written ["Dead in the Water"] a couple nights before and they were messing about, moving microphones around and it sounded so good in my headphones that I just started to sing that song.
 I had no idea it was being recorded, right?
 No idea at all."
-He then said that when his team were looking for bonus material to include on 2017's Who Built the Moon?, someone suggested to include that performance of "Dead in the Water".
-The singer said of the performance, "that is such a special moment in time, and I might never re-record that because it's such a personal moment for me.
+He then said that when his team were looking for bonus material to include on 2017's Who Built the Moon?, someone suggested including that performance of "Dead in the Water".
+Gallagher said of the performance, "that is such a special moment in time, and I might never re-record that because it's such a personal moment for me.
 And it's live, and it's as bare naked as you can get.
 And it was a brand new song, and it really is a great tune."

-When asked in 2021 why he still had not released a studio version of "Dead in the Water", Gallagher said he took a play out of Neil Young's playbook, mimicking how Young has never released a studio recording of "Hey Hey, My My (Into the Black)".
-Gallagher did reveal that he attempted a studio recording of the song with an orchestra for the 2021 compilation Back the Way We Came: Vol 1 (2011–2021), but scrapped the idea.
+When asked in 2021 why he had not released a studio version of "Dead in the Water", Gallagher said he took a play out of Neil Young's playbook, mimicking how Young has never released a studio recording of "Hey Hey, My My (Into the Black)".
+Gallagher did reveal that he attempted a studio recording of the song with an orchestra for the 2021 compilation Back the Way We Came: Vol 1 (2011–2021), but ultimately scrapped the idea.